 European Political Science (EPS) is an international journal devoted to publishing contributions by and for the political science community.
-Its interpretation of 'political science' is wide and encompasses comparative politics, political economy, international relations, public administration, political theory, European studies and related disciplines.
+Its interpretation of 'political science' is wide and encompasses comparative politics, political economy, international relations, public policy, public administration, political theory, European studies and related disciplines.
 Although our traditional focus has been on European affairs and the development of the discipline, we are always on the lookout for work that compares politics in Europe with other continents and countries, and more general work (on other regions) that would be of interest to European political scientists (our main readership).

-The editors of European Political Science (EPS), invite you to submit the following types of articles.
+The Editors of European Political Science (EPS), invite you to submit the following types of articles.

-Profession - articles about the state of the discipline, and where it is heading, relations between academia and politicians, policy-makers, journalists and ordinary citizens; research
+Profession - Articles about the state of the discipline, and where it is heading, relations between academia and politicians, policy-makers, journalists and ordinary citizens; research

-Datasets - original dataset accompanied by a short explanatory note (maximum length 5,000 words) explaining the dataset, its novelty, the variables included and the data sources.
+Datasets - Original dataset accompanied by a short explanatory note (maximum length 5,000 words) explaining the dataset, its novelty, the variables included and the data sources.
 The descriptive piece will be under copyright, but not the dataset.
 This format allows authors to get their dataset published and cited, but also allows them and others them and others to use the data for research articles.

-Book reviews - book reviews may take the format of a single book review; a review essay (of two, maximum three, books on a similar theme); a review exchange (authors of two recently published books on a similar theme, review each other’s books and then offer a response to the review of their respective book); and a book review symposium (which consists of two, maximum four reviews of a book and a response by the book's author(s)).
+Book reviews - Book reviews may take the format of a single book review; a review essay (of two, maximum three, books on a similar theme); a review exchange (authors of two recently published books on a similar theme, review each other’s books and then offer a response to the review of their respective book); and a book review symposium (which consists of two, maximum four reviews of a book and a response by the book's author(s)).
 Please note that publishers are increasingly making electronic copies (e-books) only available to reviewers.